 What is a commercial invoice?

 A commercial invoice is a document created for international shipments containing important information about the export.
 It includes extra details than regular sales invoices to calculate tariffs and confirm the shipment is legal.
 Commercial invoices are also used to create a customs declaration.

 What are commercial invoices used for and why are they important?

 Getting your commercial invoices right is essential for preventing hold-ups with your shipments and staying on good terms with customers and customs authorities.
 In the sections below, we’ll look at what you need to include on your commercial invoices to ensure the shipping process runs smoothly for you (the seller) and your overseas buyer.

 - Although there isn’t a standardised format for a commercial invoice, there are several pieces of information it must include.

 - The country of origin of the goods

 - How it’s being transported and the route

-- The full contact details of the buyer, including their name and address
+- The full contact details of the buyer, including their full name, address and telephone number

-- A number and date of issue for the commercial invoice
+- An invoice number and date of issue for the commercial invoice

-- The price paid by the buyer, as well as the payment method, currency and any applicable discounts or extra charges
+- The terms of sale such as the price paid by the buyer, as well as the payment method, currency and any applicable discounts or extra charges

-- The quantity and weight (gross and net) of the goods and the number and weight of packages included
+- The quantity of goods, gross weight and net weight, and the number and weight of packages included

 - The Harmonised System (HS) tariff code and a description in plain English of the goods